The Art of Shrinking Heads

 The Art of Shrinking Heads: The New Servitude of the Liberated in the Era of Total Capitalism (L'Art de réduire les têtes.
 Sur la nouvelle servitude de l'homme libéré à l'ère du capitalisme total) is a 2003 book by the French writer Dany-Robert Dufour.
-It is a critical examination of post-war liberalism, and what Dufour describes as a tendence in neoliberal capitalism of trying to create its own New Man.
+It is a critical examination of post-war liberalism, and what Dufour describes as a tendency in neoliberal capitalism of trying to create its own New Man.
 The book appeared in English translation by David Macey through Polity.